J-Acra/J-Acra/README.md

    <h2>Welcome to my Github!👋</h2>

 - 🔭 I’m currently working as a Angular | .Net | Azure Fullstack Developer
-- 🌱 I’m currently learning how to google (never stops).
+- 🌱 I’m currently learning how to google (never stops) and sometimes ChatGPT.
-- 💬 I love building custom computer/keyboard setups and gaming!
+- 💬 I love building custom computer/keyboard setups, but also love extreme sports and the outdoors.
-- ⚡ Fun fact: I have raced my car on the Nürburgring.
+- ⚡ Fun fact: I have raced my car on the Nürburgring!
 - 📫 Contact me Via: [LinkedIn](https://www.linkedin.com/in/acra-jonathan/), [Gmail](mailto:jonathanacra@gmail.com)

 ---